Michael Green Interviews... Martin Hodges

-Eratic.
+Erratic.
 I still want to play all day, every day.
-I can’t walk past it without picking it up to be honest but i don’t have a set routine.
+I can’t walk past it without picking it up to be honest but I don’t have a set routine.

 How important is it do you feel it is to listen to current music as well as music from the past?

 Extremely important, you may miss out on a lot of great music if you don’t!

 Do you feel it is important to watch other acts perform and to watch other live music?

 Finally what tips do you have for anyone starting out when it comes to learning guitar and performing live?

 When starting out with the guitar, play as often as you can, (every day if you can) several, small playing sessions are best.
 15 minutes a day is better than one long session a week.
 Try and play along with songs/records, don’t just stick with internet learning where someone shows how to play as it’s great for ear training (many of the great guitarists learned from playing along with records).

 Are you looking to improve your songwriting or live performance skills?
 Click Here to find out about my coaching sessions.

 CLICK HERE to get your free copy of my Ebook called '5 Steps To Help Performers Overcome Stage Fright & Nerves & Know What To Say In Between Songs'